glebarez/padre/README.md

 -cookie

-	Cookie value to be decrypted in HTTP reqeusts.
+	Cookie value to be decrypted in HTTP requests.
 	Use $ character to define cipher placeholder.

 -post